splitice/encrypted-email-backup/README.md

 # encrypted-email-backup
 A simple script to backup your server to a email address as an encrypted compressed backup.
 The script itself is independent of your software being backed up, just pipe it the the backup (for multiple files, use tar).

+Developed to support an article sponsored by the [VpsBoard](https://www.vpsboard.com/) article bounty program.

 ## Requirements
  - mutt: To send emails
  - openssl: For encryption